CleverPumpkin/CrunchyCalendar/README.md

-// Some custom decoration logic val customItemDecoration = CustomItemDecoration() calendarView.addCustomItemDecoration(customItemDecoration)
+// Some custom decoration logic val customItemDecoration = CustomItemDecoration()

+// Add custom item decoration for calendar calendarView.addCustomItemDecoration(customItemDecoration)

 ```

-There is an abstract helper class `AbsDateItemDecoration` that you can use for decoration
+There is an abstract helper class `AbsDateItemDecoration` that you can extend to implement custom
-of specific date cell views.
+drawing logic for specific dates cells.

 ## License

 ```

 MIT License

 Copyright (c) 2018 CleverPumpkin Ltd.